Virtual town hall on evictions being hosted by local delegate Thursday night

 On Thursday at 7 p.m., Delegate Marcia Price (D-Newport News) will host an online eviction town hall.

-“If you are unfortunately facing eviction there are resources available that are people that are able to help.
-There’s information that you need in order to best protect yourself to know should you get to the court, what you have already with you when you walk in,” explained Delegate Price.
+“If you are unfortunately facing eviction there are resources available.
+There are people that are able to help.
+There’s information that you need in order to best protect yourself, should you go to the court,” explained Delegate Price.

 Lawmakers have added some new protections for people facing eviction including: